The idea of a one-stop shop when it comes to a bank has much appeal.

 Consumer banking is a very competitive industry.
 As customers can choose from literally thousands of banks simply from their computer screen or smartphone, many banks offer sign-up bonuses or other promotions to drum up new business.

-For example, as of January 2022, Chase Bank is offering $225 to new customers opening a checking account and meeting qualifying criteria, while Citi is paying up to $1,500 for the same.
+For example, as of March 2023, Chase Bank is offering $200 to new customers opening a checking account and meeting qualifying criteria, while Bank of America is paying only $100 for the same.

 While some of those terms may be hard to meet for some customers, many other banks offer lower bonuses with fewer restrictions.
 The point is that there’s no reason to stick with a single banking institution when there are lucrative bonus offers out there for the taking, particularly if you’re unhappy with the high fees, poor customer service or other drawbacks of your bank.